alro5921/problem-gambling-study/README.md

 ## Background

-Problem gambling is sad, I would like to see early warning indicators before people lose all their money/jobs.
+Problem gambling is sad, For example:

+This user lost nearly 30000 Euros over the course of five year,s I would like to see early warning indicators before people lose all their money/jobs.

 ## Dataset

 Datasets were provided by the The Transparency Project.
 They compiled a sample of 4000 subscribers from European online gambling website bwin.
 Half of these subscribers were flagged by the company’s Responsible Gaming (RG) system between November 2008 and November 2009, and the other half were controls matched to a flagged subscriber's deposit date.
 Three tables were provided: Demographic information of the subscribers, the gambling history of each subscriber, and the information associated with the Responsible Gaming intervention on each flagged user.

-For the sake of brevity, I'll be referring to subscribers who had some Responsible Gaming intervention as *RG Users* and subscribers who haven't as *Non-RG Users*.
+For the sake of brevity, I'll be referring to subscribers who had some Responsible Gaming intervention as *RG-flagged Users* and subscribers who haven't as *Non-RG Users*.

-(Note: The below tables have my standarization of variable names (lower case, converted camel cases to snake cases etc.) and swaps to appropiate data types)
+Note: I standardized the variance names and data types of each of the tables below from their raw ()

 ### Demographic Information